 - Staff and interpreters are available who speak your language – no matter what it is.

-- Pain-free pediatrics and child life specialists help take the sting and the fear out of visiting the doctor’s office.
+- Child Life specialists are on staff to take the sting and fear out of visiting the doctor's office.

-- We have expanded hours, including evenings and Saturdays to meet our patients’ needs.
+- We have expanded hours, including evenings and Saturdays to meet out patients' needs.

 Key Principles and Values